 Hearing loss can’t be seen, so you might think changes in your older adult’s behavior are caused by disinterest, confusion, or personality changes.

-And sometimes, hearing loss could be confused with signs of dementia.
+And sometimes hearing loss can be mistaken for signs of dementia.

-But hearing loss is the 3rd most common physical condition after arthritis and heart disease.
+However, hearing loss is the third most common physical condition, after arthritis and heart disease.

 Nearly 1 in 4 people aged 65 – 74 and half of the people aged 75+ have disabling hearing loss.

-We explain why untreated hearing loss is such a serious issue and share three reasons why hearing loss increases dementia risk.
+We explain why untreated hearing loss is a serious issue and share three reasons why hearing loss increases the risk of dementia.

 Treating Hearing Loss is Linked to Improved Health